 The name comes from its color being so dark green that it almost appears blue.
 If the blades' physical appearance doesn’t give it away, here are some other ways to tell if you have Kentucky bluegrass:

 Kentucky bluegrass is unique to other cool-season grasses because it grows best with full, direct sunlight and has thick, durable grass blades.
-This grass is dense and has a stiff appearance, though it is considered a medium-textured turf.

-We want you to get to know your grass at a deeper level and start your care there.
 With liquid fertilizer, you distribute nutrients to the root of grass blades, allowing penetration through the soil.
 Soil health will directly impact the state of your grass blades.

-We recommend liquid fertilizer because it is well-mixed and has a lower salt content compared to granular fertilizer.
 Forget about spreading equipment - you can apply liquid fertilizer to your lawn in a uniform application.
 With a quick attachment to your garden hose, you can start using liquid fertilizer today!

 Along with liquid fertilizer and aeration, proper lawn watering will give you happy and healthy Kentucky bluegrass.
 This grass has a shallow root system and requires plenty of water in the summertime to avoid drought.

-Although it is drought tolerant and can quickly bounce back, Kentucky bluegrass does require plenty of water.
+Kentucky bluegrass does require plenty of water.
 Depending on the season, you should be watering your Kentucky bluegrass 1-2 inches per week with more water needed in the hotter months.

 Kentucky bluegrass stands out against traditional cool-season grasses.
 Cool-season grasses grow at a higher rate in a climate that is between 60-70 degrees Fahrenheit but also do well in mixed climates.